Clementine is a cross platform music player and library organizer forked from Amarok 1.4.

-Allows the user to move and organize audio files easily.
+Clementine allows the user to move and organize audio files easily.
 Some examples include the following:

-It's easy to find a specify album song (find artist, select album, select song).
+- It's easy to find a specific album song (find artist, select album, select song).

-It's easy to add songs to a playlist, queue the songs.
+- It's easy to add songs to a playlist and queue the songs.

-It's easy to rename files from their metadata (artist, album, song number...).
+- It's easy to rename files from their metadata (artist, album, song number, etc).

 There is a very good remote app for Android.
-The app lets you do a lot: from the usual volume controls to checking the lyrics on your phone, and you can even download the songs from Clementine onto your phone.
+The app lets you do a lot: from the usual volume controls to checking the lyrics on your phone.
+You can even download the songs from Clementine onto your phone.